The Quick Selection Tool in Photoshop is one of the most effective tools. With it, you can quickly and easily select any

 Opening the Background

 To ensure Photoshop displays both the background and your selection, check if the layers on the lower right of your screen are in the right order.
 Your background should be underneath your selection and layer mask.

 To move the layers around, click on one of the layers and drag it up or down.

 Adjusting the Background

-Sometimes adjusting saturation and luminance of individual colours also helps.
+Sometimes adjusting saturation and luminance of individual colors also helps.
 If the images still don’t quite match, try converting both photos to black and white.
 But make sure the contrast, clarity, and shadows are the same.

 5. Apply the Brush Tool for a Seamless Result

 It’s pretty unusual for me to use the Quick Selection tool without using the Brush tool too.

 When your selection is in their new environment, check to see if you need to do a final tidy up of the edges.

 Click on the layer mask on the layer menu, then click on the Brush tool.
 Zoom in (ALT+, CMD+) and carefully check around the entire edge of your selection.